junglok/tem-docs/docs/faqs/faq.md

 #### **How to resolve the IPA command error when getting OTP?**

-??? question "(OTP) How to resolve the IPA command error when getting OTP?"
+??? note "(OTP) How to resolve the IPA command error when getting OTP?"

     This error occurs when the credentials issued by your authentication system, which are valid for one day, expire or become invalid.
 Here are the steps to resolve this problem.